-Its not often that we are lucky enough to connect so directly with history or national historical events but that is exactly what happened to me recently.
-I discovered that one of my own ancestors, Edward Winslow ( 1595-1655 ) was at the very first Thanksgiving and wrote one of the very first accounts of the event.
+Its not often that we are lucky enough to connect so directly with history or historical events but that is exactly what happened to me a few years ago.
+I discovered that one of my own ancestors, Edward Winslow (1595-1655) was at the very first Thanksgiving and wrote one of the very first accounts of the event.

 Not only was he a three time serving Governor of the Plymouth Colony, he was also the author of several important tracts including Good Newes from New England and he co-wrote Mourts Relation which ends with the very first account of the First Thanksgiving.